ofiore/Thesis/Code/README.md

 - Plots.Rmd is the code used to generate the ggplot graphs generated throughout the paper.
 - Women.Rmd is exploratory analysis based on the women's data
-- Times.Rmd is old and was exploratory analysis but now largel defunct.
+- Times.Rmd is old and was exploratory analysis but now largely defunct.